What Is a Nonqualified Mortgage?

 • You have a high DTI but have a solid strategy for managing your monthly debt.

-The good news: You may have options even if you're having a hard time qualifying for the mortgage you want.
+The good news?
+You may have options even if you're having a hard time qualifying for the mortgage you want.
 In a housing market that's seen rising home prices, then rising interest rates, it's not uncommon to want just a little more loan than you anticipated.
-A non-qualified mortgage may get you a bit more flexibility now.
+A nonqualified mortgage may get you a bit more flexibility now.
 If your situation improves, you may be able to refinance to get better terms later.

-Where Can You Get a Non-Qualified Mortgage?
+Where Can You Get a Nonqualified Mortgage?

-You may want to start by talking to your bank or credit union to see if they offer a loan that fits your situation.
-Or, you may want to consider working with a mortgage broker who can help you pinpoint your challenges and suggest alternatives.
-Many online lenders have non-qualified loan options as well.
+Alternatively, you may want to consider working with a mortgage broker who can help you pinpoint your challenges and suggest alternatives.
+Many online lenders have nonqualified loan options as well.

-Should You Get a Non-Qualified Mortgage?
+Should You Get a Nonqualified Mortgage?

-But before you make the jump, keep these things in mind:
+Before you make the jump, keep these things in mind:

 • Make sure you can afford it.
-A non-qualified mortgage isn't helpful if you wind up getting a mortgage you can't afford.
+A nonqualified mortgage isn't helpful if you wind up getting a mortgage you can't afford.
 If your income really is unreliable or your debt load too high, you may have difficulty meeting your monthly mortgage payments.
 A higher interest rate will result in higher costs over the life of the loan.
 Before you sign a loan agreement, make sure this is a loan you can live with.

 • Be a skeptical shopper.
 Get multiple options and compare.
-Take a close look at APR, closing costs and terms and conditions.
+Take a close look at the loan's interest rate, closing costs, terms and conditions for several loans and choose the most affordable option.

 The Bottom Line